pencilzhang/MAC-light-field-saliency-net/README.md

 ## Results
 [The saliency maps](https://drive.google.com/open?id=1a-UiTu49rbQkJ7RYrjIayOwPaO2RGtfZ) of three proposed models on the Lytro illum dataset are provided in the repo.

-Visual comparison of our best LFNet variant (LFNet-9 × 9) and state-of-the-art methods on three datasets is shown in the following figure.. (a) Central viewing/all-focus images. (b) Ground truth maps.
+Visual comparison of our best LFNet variant (LFNet-9 × 9) and state-of-the-art methods on three datasets is shown in the following figure. (a) Central viewing/all-focus images. (b) Ground truth maps.
 (c) LFNet-9 × 9. (d) LFS [1]. (e) DILF [2]. (f) WSC [3]. (g) Multi-cue [4].
 The first five samples are taken from the proposed Lytro Illum dataset, the middle three samples are taken from the HFUT-Lytro dataset, and the last two samples are taken from the LFSD dataset.
 <div style="text-align:center"><img src ="https://github.com/YaMeiLiu/LFNet-light-field-saliency-net/raw/master/result.png" /></div>